d-Rickyy-b/Python-BlackJackBot/README.md

 ## Database

 The bot uses a SQLite database.
 The database file is in the "database" directory.
-It's called 'users.db'.
+It is called 'users.db'.

 To set up the database, you need two tables: